 Transport related injuries continue to be a leading cause of death in children under 14 years of age in Australia (AIHW, 2022).
 Kids and Traffic is funded by TfNSW and delivered in partnership with Macquarie University.
 The Program is part of an enduring, shared-governance collaboration with TfNSW, NSW Department of Education, Association of Independent Schools NSW and Catholic Schools NSW.
 The Kids and Traffic Program provides professional learning workshops, educational resources, advice, support and advocacy to early childhood services.
-The Program reached more than 4400 early childhood services across NSW.
+The Program supports collaborative grassroots action to prevent child road trauma.
+In 2022, the Program reached more than 4400 early childhood services across NSW.